Saltwater Fly Fishing for Beginners(SWFF)

 The following Table has a general species specific set up recommendation

 If you are new to fly fishing, I highly recommend that you book a Learn to Fly Fish ‘FF101’ or an improvers ‘FF201’ class at your nearest Orvis store.
 Classes are free and provide a lot of information that you just can’t get online, including basic setup, knot tying and importantly paring rods to fly lines for best performance.
+These classes will show you exactly how to start saltwater fly fishing and let you practice.
+Perfect saltwater fly fishing for beginners course!

 Finally, a top tip – make sure you wash all of your equipment thoroughly with fresh water after each use (rod, reel, waders, boots, flies, etc.).